confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 --------------------------

-This section covers how to secure installations of ksqlDB outside of Confluent Cloud, e.g. on-premise installations or manual installations on other cloud platforms.
+This section covers how to secure installations of ksqlDB outside of Confluent Cloud, like on-premises installations or manual installations on other cloud platforms.

 To configure security for ksqlDB, add your configuration settings to the `<path-to-confluent>/etc/ksqldb/ksql-server.properties` file and then